imbue-ai/untitled-ai.github.io/_posts/2021-03-18-podcast-episode-7-yujia-huang.md

 **Highlights from our conversation:**

-🏗 How recurrent generative feedback, a neuro-inspired design, improves adversarial robustness and and can be more efficient (less labels)
+🏗 How recurrent generative feedback, a neuro-inspired design, improves adversarial robustness and achieves similar performance with fewer labels

-🧠 Adapting theories from neuroscience and classical research for machine learning
+🧠 Drawing inspiration from classical ML & neuroscience for new deep learning models

-📊 What a new Turing test for “less artificial” or generalized AI could look like
+📊 What a new Turing test for “less artificial” AI could look like

 💡 Tips for new machine learning researchers!